 Ability to receive electronic prescriptions directly from a doctor (e-script integration).

-Ability to view details of received digital prescriptions.
+Ability to view details of received digital prescriptions (both digitised and digitalised).

 Ability to view doctor's details associated with the prescription.

 Ability to view a list of all current and past medications ("My Medications" / Prescription History).